paritytech/substrate-api-sidecar/README.md

     "partialFee": "165600000"
   }
   ```

 - `/tx/` submit a signed transaction, expects a string with hex-encoded transaction in a JSON POST
   body:
   ```
   curl localhost:8080/tx/ -X POST --data '{"tx": "0x..."}' -H 'Content-Type: application/json'
   ```
-  Expected result is a json with transaction hash:
+  Expected result is a JSON with transaction hash:
   ```
   {
       "hash": "..."